Adoption Law Queensland: What are the key terms of Adopting a step child?

 - You have been in a relationship with your spouse for two years.

-Prior to 2016, the ninth requirement demanded the adoptive parties be of opposite sex, however, since the Queensland government passed the Adoption and Other Legislation Amendment Bill 2016, same-sex couples are not precluded from adoption any longer.
+Prior to 2016, the ninth requirement demanded the adoptive parties be of the opposite sex, however, since the Queensland government passed the Adoption and Other Legislation Amendment Bill 2016, same-sex couples are not precluded from adoption any longer.

 Objecting to Suitability Assessment

 If the Department determines you are ineligible or unsuitable to express interest on the register or adopt a child, the reasons for this decision must be provided.
-You have the right to have this decision reviewed, however, the Queensland Civil and Administrative Tribunal (QCAT) body which reviews the original decision is unlikely to overturn it unless there has been an error in assessment, error in law or some other substantial injustice.
+You have the right to have this decision reviewed, however, the Queensland Civil and Administrative Tribunal (QCAT) body which reviews the original decision is unlikely to overturn it unless there has been an error in assessment, error in law, or some other substantial injustice.